All About Millets and Its Health Benefits

 5. Barnyard millet

-Barnyard millet, with its nutritional profile, should belong on our tables already.
-It has 6 times more of fibre than wheat making it an ideal weight loss millet.
+Barnyard millet, with its nutritional profile, should belong to our tables already.
+It has a considerable amount of fiber that helps maintain satiety.

 6. Kodo millet

 If you are looking for a millet that closely resembles rice, then it is the Kodo millet.

 It is easy to digest and is rich in phytochemicals and antioxidants, all of which helps prevent the occurrence of major lifestyle diseases.